rustyrussell/bolts/12-offer-encoding.md

-The formulation of the Merkle tree is similar to that proposed in [BIP-341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki), with each TLV leaf paired with a nonce leaf to avoid revealing adjacent nodes in proofs (assuming there is a non-revealed TLV that enough entropy).
+The formulation of the Merkle tree is similar to that proposed in [BIP-341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki), with each TLV leaf paired with a nonce leaf to avoid revealing adjacent nodes in proofs.

 The Merkle tree's leaves are, in TLV-ascending order for each tlv:
 1. The H("LnLeaf",tlv).
-2. The H("LnAll"||all-tlvs,tlv) where "all-tlvs" consists of all non-signature TLV entries appended in ascending order.
+2. The H("LnNonce"||first-tlv,tlv-type) where first-tlv is the numerically-first TLV entry in the stream, and tlv-type is the "type" field (1-9 bytes) of the current tlv.

 The Merkle tree inner nodes are H("LnBranch", lesser-SHA256||greater-SHA256);
 this ordering means proofs are more compact since left/right is